-There are a large number of major objections to this view and most of the arguments put forward by advocates of the 2nd century date have been shown to be without merit.
+There are many major objections to this view and most of the arguments put forward by advocates of the 2nd century BC date have been shown to be without merit.
 Even hostile critics today tend to admit that there are elements in Daniel's book which must date back to the time of ancient Babylon.